shadabakhtar97/Azure-DevOps-Docker-K8/README.md

 By following these steps, you can set up Continuous Integration (CI) with Azure DevOps On-premises, allowing you to automate the build and testing processes for your applications while keeping your code and infrastructure on your own servers.
 ### ----------------------------------------------------------------------------------------------------------------
+### Running Tests in CI in Azure On-premises
+Running tests in a Continuous Integration (CI) pipeline in Azure DevOps On-premises involves configuring your build pipeline to execute various types of tests (unit tests, integration tests, UI tests, etc.) as part of the build process.
+Here are the general steps to run tests in a CI pipeline within an Azure DevOps On-premises environment:

+1. **Create or Configure Build Pipeline**:

+   - If you haven't already created a build pipeline, follow the steps in the previous response to set up a build pipeline in Azure DevOps Server.

+2. **Source Code Repository**:

+   - Ensure that your source code repository contains the necessary test code and configurations.
+Your test code should be structured to be automatically executed during the build process.

+3. **Define Testing Tasks**:

+   - Within your build pipeline, add tasks to execute tests.
+Azure DevOps Server provides various built-in tasks for running tests, and you can also use custom scripts or testing frameworks.

+   - For example, if you're using Visual Studio Test, you can add a "Visual Studio Test" task and configure it to discover and run tests.

+   - If you're using other testing frameworks or tools like NUnit, xUnit, MSTest, or Selenium for UI tests, configure the corresponding tasks or scripts.

+4. **Test Configuration**:

+   - Configure the test tasks to use appropriate test adapters and frameworks.
+You may need to specify the path to the test assemblies or test projects.

+5. **Code Coverage**:

+   - If you want to measure code coverage, you can add tasks or scripts to collect coverage information during the test run.
+Code coverage tools like CodeCov, Coverlet, or Visual Studio's built-in coverage tools can be integrated as needed.

+6. **Artifact Publishing**:

+   - If your tests generate any test reports, you can publish these as build artifacts or integrate them with test reporting tools.

+7. **Test Execution Order**:

+   - You can specify the order in which different types of tests (unit, integration, UI) are executed as part of your build pipeline.

+8. **Post-Test Actions**:

+   - Define what should happen after the tests are run.
+For example, you may want to publish test results, send notifications, or trigger deployment processes based on the test results.

+9. **Run the Pipeline**:

+   - Save and run your build pipeline to trigger the test execution.
+You can also configure CI triggers to automatically run tests upon code commits.

+10. **Test Reporting and Analysis**:

+   - View the test results and reports in Azure DevOps Server to assess the success or failure of the tests and review code coverage data if collected.

+11. **Integration with Test Reporting Tools** (Optional):

+   - If you're using third-party test reporting and analysis tools, you can integrate these tools with Azure DevOps Server for more in-depth reporting and analysis.

+12. **Troubleshooting and Debugging**:

+   - In case of test failures, investigate the issues, update your test scripts, and re-run the tests as needed.

+By following these steps, you can set up your CI pipeline in Azure DevOps On-premises to run tests automatically, providing a mechanism to ensure the quality and reliability of your code with each code change.
+### ----------------------------------------------------------------------------------------------------------------
+### Artifacts and Package Management in Azure DevOps On-premises
+Artifacts and package management in Azure DevOps On-premises involve the creation, storage, and management of various types of artifacts and packages, including binary dependencies, containers, and other artifacts, within your self-hosted Azure DevOps Server.
+This helps in managing and distributing software components efficiently.
+Here's how you can set up artifacts and package management in an on-premises Azure DevOps environment:

+1. **Install Azure DevOps Server**:
+   - To use Azure DevOps Server for artifacts and package management, first, ensure that you have Azure DevOps Server (formerly TFS - Team Foundation Server) installed on your on-premises infrastructure.

+2. **Enable Artifacts**:
+   - In Azure DevOps Server, you'll want to enable the Artifacts feature for your project.
+Artifacts can be used to store and manage various package types.

+3. **Choose Package Management Tool**:
+   - Decide which package management tool you want to use based on your needs.
+The common ones are:
+     - **Azure Artifacts**: Integrated with Azure DevOps, it allows you to create and publish NuGet, npm, Maven, and Python packages.
+     - **NuGet**: Suitable for managing .NET packages.
+     - **npm**: Used for JavaScript packages.
+     - **Maven**: Primarily used for Java packages.
+     - **Docker Registry**: For container images.
+     - **Python Package Index (PyPI)**: For Python packages.
+     - **Universal Packages**: A format-agnostic package manager for any type of package.

+4. **Create Feeds**:
+   - In Azure Artifacts, you can create package feeds.
+Feeds are like containers for your packages, and you can create different feeds for different types of packages or for different purposes.

+5. **Publish Packages**:
+   - Use the package manager corresponding to your package type to publish your packages to the created feeds.
+For example, if you're using NuGet, you can use `nuget push` to publish packages.

+6. **Connect to Feeds**:
+   - Configure your build pipelines to connect to the appropriate feeds to fetch the required packages during the build process.
+You can do this by adding service connections or by using a `.npmrc`, `nuget.config`, or `settings.xml` file for npm, NuGet, and Maven, respectively.

+7. **Artifact Sources in Build Pipelines**:
+   - In your build pipelines, define artifact sources (e.g., npm, NuGet, Maven) and specify the feed details.
+This allows your pipelines to fetch packages during the build process.

+8. **Package Versioning**:
+   - Decide on a versioning strategy for your packages, especially if you're managing multiple versions of a package.
+Semantic versioning is a common approach.

+9. **Access Control**:
+   - Implement access control to ensure that only authorized users can publish and consume packages.

+10. **Retention Policies**:
+    - Set up retention policies to automatically clean up older versions of packages to manage disk space.

+11. **Monitoring and Reporting**:
+    - Regularly monitor the health and performance of your package management system and generate reports on package usage and consumption.

+12. **Backup and Restore**:
+    - Implement a backup and restore strategy to protect your package management data.

+By following these steps, you can effectively manage and distribute software artifacts and packages within your Azure DevOps On-premises environment.
+This ensures that your build and release pipelines have reliable access to the required dependencies, enabling smooth and efficient software development and deployment processes.
+### ----------------------------------------------------------------------------------------------------------------
+###
+### ----------------------------------------------------------------------------------------------------------------
 ### Azure DevOps as Blue-Green Continuous Deployments
 Azure DevOps provides powerful tools for implementing continuous deployment pipelines, including support for blue-green deployments.
 Blue-green deployments are a deployment strategy that allows you to release a new version of your application without causing downtime for your users.
 Here's how you can set up blue-green deployments in Azure DevOps: